daisy/pipeline/README.md

 ### Launch the pipeline

-To launch the pipeline graphical application, go to your `daisy-pipeline` unzipped folder and launch the following command from a terminal :
+To launch the pipeline graphical application, go the `daisy-pipeline` folder (from the unzipped archive obtained after the [build](#build-the-pipeline)) and launch the following command from a terminal :
 - Mac and Linux : `bin/pipeline2 gui`
 - Windows : `bin/pipeline2.bat gui`